|FEDERAL PELL GRANT||15||5|

-1 Continuously Enrolled Student: A student that was currently attending courses at the start of the Fall 2022 term and has added courses after 09/06/22.
+*New Student: A newly enrolled student that was not attending courses at the start of the term.

 **Completion of the FAFSA/Dream Act Application will check student eligibility for multiple awards and should be completed by all students ASAP